calebjacob/express-vue/docs/frontend.md

 src/components/singles/shopping-cart/payment.vue
 ```

-#### Globals (src/components/globals)

-A component shared throughout the app and can have multiple instances at any one time (buttons, inputs, etc).

 #### Pages (src/components/pages)

 A component used as a router/view component (home page, product page, etc).
 All components should use the `-page` file postfix and `Page` component name postfix to avoid naming collisions with non-page components.
 For example: `pages/home-page.ts > HomePage`.

+#### Shared (src/components/shared)

+A component shared throughout the app and can have multiple instances at any one time (buttons, inputs, etc).

+Here are a few additional notes to keep in mind:

+1. Whenever adding a new shared component, don't forget to export it in the `index.ts` file.
+This will allow other components to easily import all shared components.

+2. As your project grows, it might be smart to have namespaced exports inside the shared folder.
+Maybe you'd have a `Base` group with very generic components (buttons, titles, icons, etc) and another `Form` group with all components related to forms (inputs, radios, checkboxes, etc).

+3. A shared component itself should never import `@/components/shared`, as this would cause a circular dependency.
+If a shared component depends upon another shared component, it should import that component directly.

 #### Singles (src/components/singles)

-A component that should only ever have a single instance at any one time (main header, main footer, etc).
+A component that should only ever have a single instance rendered at any one time (main header, main footer, etc).

 ## Helpers